Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Main results

 We explain this result in the remarks below.

 \begin{remark}[Identifying SPDE from microscopic rules]\rm The significance of Theorem \ref{T} lies in the connection it establishes between the microscopic BVM and the new macroscopic SPDE model that have fewer parameters.
-For example, the BVM is intractable to analyze or simulate when $L^e$ or $M^e$ is large, but with Theorem \ref{T} one can now take advantage of a new regularity (described by the SPDE) that emerges.
+For example, the BVM is intractable to analyze or simulate when $L^e$ or $M^e$ is large, but with Theorem \ref{T} one can take advantage of a new regularity (described by the SPDE, which is robust against the size of the particle system) that emerges.

 To compare these two models we must relate microscale and macroscale parameters.
 The micro-parameters are $\{L^{e,\tilde{e}}\}$, $\{M^e\}$, $\{a^{z,w}\}$ and $\{b^{z,w}\}$.
 The macro-parameters can be found from micro-parameters as follows. \begin{enumerate} \item[(i)] $\quad\alpha_e = 2\lim_{n\to\infty}C^n_{e,e}/L^e$, \item[(ii)] $\quad\gamma_e=4\lim_{n\to\infty}\alpha_eL^e/M^e$, \item[(iii)] $\quad\beta_e= 2\lim_{n\to\infty}B^n_e \,M^e$, \item[(iv)] $\hat{\beta}(v)= 4\lim_{n\to\infty} \sum_{e\in E(v)}\sum_{\tilde{e}\in{E(v)}}\widehat{B}^n_{e,\tilde{e}}\,M^{\tilde{e}}/L^e$. \end{enumerate} These are generalizations of \eqref{scaling1}.
 Conversely, given $\alpha,\beta,\hat{\beta}$ and $\gamma$ satisfying hypothesis of Theorem \ref{T}, there exist micro-parameters such that (i)-(iv) hold.